gh640/SublimePhpArrayConverter/README.md

 ## Links

-- [`PhpArrayConverter`](https://github.com/gh640/SublimePhpArrayConverter): A Sublime Text 3 package which converts PHP array syntax.
+- [`ComposerPackageInfo`](https://github.com/gh640/SublimeComposerPackageInfo): A Sublime Text 3 package which shows Composer packages information in a popup.

 ## License